1 in 4 people experience mental health issues each year

 Become a mental health first aider

-Mental Health First Aid (MHFA) is an internationally recognised training course which teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
-MHFA England training won’t teach you to be a therapist, but just like physical first aid, it will teach you to listen, reassure and respond, even in a crisis.
+Mental Health First Aid (MHFA) is an internationally recognised training course.
+It teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
+MHFA England training won’t teach you to be a therapist.
+But just like physical first aid, it will teach you to listen, reassure and respond, even in a crisis.
 Adult MHFA England courses are for everyone aged 16 upwards and every course is delivered by a quality assured Instructor Member who has attended an MHFA England Instructor Training programme accredited by the Royal Society for Public Health, and is trained to keep people safe and supported while they learn.